How to Run Deep Learning on a PC Running Windows, MacOS, or Linux with Devcontainers

 So here are the steps to getting this system up and running.

 First we need to make some changes to our Windows host.
-There are only three software tools we need to install.
+There are only three software tools we need to install - WSL, Docker, and Visual Studio Code.

-- Windows Subsystem for Linux with a Ubuntu image.
+- Install Windows Subsystem for Linux with a Ubuntu image.

 - Update Nvidia Drivers (only required if you have a GPU)

-Note that if you are running on Linux or a Mac, you should already have the Linux Kernel installed, so you may simply need to install docker.
-If required, also install the Nvidia Container Toolkit to allow GPU access from the container.
+Note that if you are running on Linux or a Mac, you should already have the Linux Kernel installed, so you may simply need to install Docker and Visual Studio Code.

 First check that Windows Subsystem for Linux is ticked in Windows Features as per below.
 Open this by searching for Turn Windows features on or off.